mrkwjck/kafka-streams-basic-example/README.md

 ### <a name="architecture"></a>Architecture and flow

 There are 2 simple layers in this example:
-* `REST API` layer used to create and order and to query aggregated sales data
+* `REST API` layer used to create an order and to query aggregated sales data
 * `KAFKA` layer used to accept orders, process them, store and expose aggregated sales data